 - Timing deposits in order to receive current day credit in accordance with schedules available from the State Treasurer.

 The objective of managing disbursements is to maintain funds in interest-bearing accounts for the longest appropriate period of time.
-This allows the State to recognize the maximum earning potential on its funds.
+This allows the State to realize the maximum earning potential on its funds.
 This is not intended to encourage late payment or have a negative impact on relationships with firms who, in good faith, supply goods and services to the State.
-The following rules should be included in all plans:
+The following rules apply for cash management over disbursements:

-1. Monies deposited with the State Treasurer remain on deposit with the State Treasurer until final disbursement to the ultimate payee.
+- Monies deposited with the State Treasurer remain on deposit with the State Treasurer until final disbursement to the ultimate payee.
 The University disbursing accounts are protected by positive pay.
 All Department of State Treasurer accounts are also protected by positive pay.

-- Invoices are paid according to vendor terms after proper approvals.
-Data is entered and is held in the Financial Records System (FRS) until the due date on the invoice.
+Cash disbursements are made according to vendor terms after proper approvals.
+Data is entered and is held until the due date on the invoice.
 Funds are requisitioned from the State Treasurer prior to the release of checks and as needed to cover disbursements.
-Cash Requirement Reports are printed and analyzed prior to a check run to determine availability of funds necessary to cover disbursements.
+Reports are analyzed prior to a check run to determine availability of funds.
 Bond requisitions are approved once a week.
-Requisitions on any check written on bond funds should be submitted by Thursday, no later than 11 a.m.
-After requisitioning bond funds, the check must be written and mailed within 24 hours.
+Requisitions on any check written using bond funds should be submitted by Thursday, no later than 11:00 A.M.
+After requisitioning bond funds, the check must be written and mailed within hours.

-- Both bank accounts, Institutional Trust (Bank10) and State Treasury (Bank 3), must be reconciled each month.
+Both Bank 10 (Institutional funds) and Bank 3 (State Funds), must be reconciled each month.
 The State Treasury account is solely comprised of State budgeted funds.
-The Disbursing Technician only requisitions amounts that are actually spent each month.
-In order to reconcile the State Treasury account any outstanding deposits should be added to the balance for the month per the bank statement.
+The disbursing technician only requisitions amounts that are actually spent each month.
+In order to reconcile the State Treasury account to Banner, any outstanding deposits should be added to the balance of the month per the bank statement.
 Any outstanding checks should be subtracted from it.
-The total should always be zero.
-Institutional Trust is comprised of funds that are not State-budgeted funds.
+The institutional trust account is comprised of funds that are not State-budgeted funds.
 These monies remain in a Short Term Investment Fund (STIF) account at the State Treasury.
-The Institutional Trust account is reconciled each month by obtaining the balance per the bank statement, adding outstanding deposits and transfers in, less outstanding checks and transfers out.
-The grand total should coincide with the balance per report FBM061 (General Ledger Fund Group Summary Report).
+The Institutional Trust account is reconciled to Banner each month by obtaining the balance per the bank statement, adding the outstanding deposits and transfers in, less outstanding checks and transfers out.
+The grand total should agree with the balance per the General Ledger Group Summary Report.

-4. Billings to the State for goods received or services rendered shall be paid neither early nor late but on the discount date or the due date to the extent practicable.
+- Billings to the State for goods received or services rendered shall be paid neither early nor late but on the discount date or the due date to the fullest extent practicable.

-5. Disbursement cycles for each agency shall be established to the extent practicable so that the overall efficiency of the warrant disbursement system is maximized while maintaining prompt payment of bills due.
-In order to avoid disbursing account overdrafts, warrants should not be released before adequate funds have been requisitioned by the agency and approved and deposited to the applicable disbursing account by the OSC.
+- Disbursement cycles are established to the extent practicable so that the overall efficiency of the warrant disbursement system is maximized while maintaining prompt payment of bills due.
+In order to avoid disbursing account overdrafts, warrants will not be released before adequate funds have been requisitioned by the University and approved and deposited to the applicable disbursing account by the OSC.